codepath/compsci_guides/strings_arrays/binary_search.md

-Binary search is a method for locating an element in a sorted list efficiently.
-Searching for an element can done naively in **O(N)** time, but binary search speeds it up to **O(log N)**.
+Binary search is a technique for efficiently locating an element in a sorted list.
+Searching for an element can done naively in **O(n)** time by checking every element in the list, but binary search's optimization speeds it up to **O(log n)**.
 Binary search is a great tool to keep in mind for array problems.

 Algorithm
 ------------------
-In binary search, you are provided a list of sorted numbers and a key.
-The desired output is the index of the key, if it exists and None if it doesn't.
+In binary search, you are provided a sorted list of numbers and a key.
+The desired output of a binary search is the index of the key in the sorted list, if the key is in the list, or ```None``` otherwise.

 Binary search is a recursive algorithm.
-The high level approach is that we examine the middle element of the list.
-The value of the middle element determines whether to terminate the algorithm (found the key), recursively search the left half of the list, or recursively search the right half of the list.
+From a high-level perspective, we examine the middle element of the list, which determines whether to terminate the algorithm (found the key), recursively search the left half of the list (middle element value > key), or recursively search the right half of the list (middle element value < key).
 ```
 def binary_search(nums, key):
     if nums is empty: